 How to avoid ‘in heat’ behaviour

 Spaying is the surgical removal of your dog’s ovaries and uterus.
 It will prevent your dog from getting pregnant as well as any other mating-related behaviours.
-Spaying or neutering your dog, especially if done early, can also reduce her chances of getting affected by certain kinds of medical conditions later on in life, including cancers or infections.
+Spaying or neutering your dog, especially if done early, can also reduce her chances of getting affected by certain kinds of health issues later on in life, including cancers or infections.
 And of course, spaying your dog will prevent her from going into heat twice a year.
 Spaying a female dog is a common way that people solve some of the issues that arise with owning one.
 However, some dogs might become more anxious as a result of having been spayed.
-You should consider both sides of the argument before making this big decision.
+Speak to your vet and consider both sides of the argument before making this big decision.